-To watch the video go to the bottom of this post.
+To watch the “5 Ways to Retire Rich” video go to the bottom of this post.

 It’s our human nature to procrastinate—especially when the deadline for getting something done is decades away.
 We put things off until the last possible moment because that’s when the pressure builds and we finally force ourselves to take action.